Donald Trump Named ‘Loser Of The Year’ By One Of Europe’s Biggest Magazines

 Donald Trump has been named “Loser of the Year” by one of the largest magazines in Europe, earning the unfortunate title on the same day that Time magazine picked President-elect Joe Biden and Vice President-elect Kamala Harris for the annual “Person of the Year” honor.

-The German news magazine Der Spiegel named Trump as the “Der Verlierer des Jahres,” a phrase that translates to “loser of the year.”
-As The Hill reported, the publication slammed Trump for what they saw as extreme selfishness, saying he never appeared to be concerned with the common good but rather only what he could to to benefit himself.
+The German news magazine Der Spiegel named Trump as the “Der Verlierer des Jahres,” a phrase that translates to “loser of the year,” per Google Translate.
+As The Hill reported, the publication slammed Trump for what they saw as extreme selfishness, saying he never appeared to be concerned with the common good but rather only what he could do to benefit himself.

-The report pointed to the president’s drawn-out election challenges and unfounded claims of massive fraud, which his legal team and allies have not been able to prove in court.
-Trump has refused to concede, even as all states have now certified results showing Biden the winner of the race.
+The report pointed to the president’s drawn-out election challenges and claims of massive fraud, which his legal team and allies have not been able to prove in court.
+Trump has reportedly refused to concede, even as all states have now certified results showing Biden the winner of the race.

 Der Spiegel’s write-up said that the ending of his presidency is no surprise given Trump’s past conduct in office.